Arshad-uz Zaman

-Arshad-uz Zaman (died on 12 April 2008) was an ambassador of Bangladesh to Egypt, Senegal and Algeria, and an advisor to President Badruddoza Chowdhury.
+Arshad-uz Zaman (died 12 April 2008) was an ambassador of Bangladesh to Egypt, Senegal and Algeria, and an advisor to President Badruddoza Chowdhury.

 Early life

 Zaman was born in Bagerhat District.
 His father was Khan Bahadur Fazlur Rahman.
 He graduated from the University of Calcutta.
 He then studied at the Instituts d'études politiques at Sorbonne Université.

 Career

 In 1962–1963, Zaman served as the press attaché at the Permanent Mission of Pakistan to the United Nations.

 Zaman served as the ambassador of Bangladesh to Algeria, Senegal, and Egypt.
 He served in the Organisation of Islamic Conference as the Assistant Secretary General for Political Affairs.
 His lifelong affection for France and its language, which included his translation of the works of Andre Malraux into Bengali, was recognised by a Legion of Honour award by the French government.

 After retiring as a diplomat he wrote in a number of Bangladeshi newspapers such as the Janakantha, Dhaka Courier, and The Daily Star.
 He also worked as the advisor to President Badruddoza Chowdhury.
 In 2000, he published a memoir called Privileged Witness: Memoirs of a Diplomat.
 He was a Presidium member of Bikalpa Dhara Bangladesh.